sgraber/Products.AAOLMViews/README.txt

 Installing using buildout
 -------------------------

-Simply add Products.AAOLM to your eggs list and rerun buildout.
+Simply add Products.AAOLMViews to your eggs list and rerun buildout.

 Installing as an old-style product
 ----------------------------------